itsalamhere/health-logs-streamlit/README.md

 biometric sensors (**FitBit**), sports logging (**PMSys**), and subjective scores on all players (**Google Docs**).
 All data has been cleaned, visualized through Jupyter Notebook as a group of functions, and then transferred to Streamlit as a web-app dashboard.

+Some notes:
+- Several data are not used such as pXX/fitbit/injury.json and pXX/food-images.
+In addition, there are a number of player with missing values.
+- Heart Rate Real-Time (the last 2 pictures) is created at first, but then retracted from the code due to limited space for the web-app.

 ![screenshot](https://raw.githubusercontent.com/itsalamhere/sports-logs-streamlit/master/images/distances_all.png)

 ![screenshot](https://raw.githubusercontent.com/itsalamhere/sports-logs-streamlit/master/images/calories_all.png)